 Teach Kids How to Plant a Butterfly Garden

 Butterflies (and most other pollinators) are declining in numbers rapidly.
-By planting a butterfly garden, you can do your part to help boost the survival of a species.
-If you are looking for diy environment projects for kids, this one will be a ton of fun for years to come.
+By planting butterfly-friendly plants, you can do your part to help boost the survival of a species.
+If you are looking for DIY environmental projects for kids, this one will be a ton of fun for years to come.

 Once the butterflies arrive and lay eggs and/or build their cocoons, you can talk about the butterfly life cycle.
-Check out my post on how to plant a butterfly garden to get started.
-Then, consider building a honeybee watering station which butterflies will love, too.
+Check out my post on planting a butterfly garden to get started or print out this butterfly lapbook in my Etsy shop.
+Then, consider building a honeybee watering station that butterflies will love, too.

 Go on a Nature Walk